Dividend futures bounce indicates despair lifting

 But nothing lasts forever, investors are betting.
 That is reflected in dividend futures contracts — derivatives that allow punters to cheaply bet on future payments and collect the difference if the dividend is paid.

 Such futures plunged around 60% last month in Europe as well as the United States.
-But since early April, dividend futures for 2021 on the S&P500 have bounced 26% while those on the Euro STOXX 500 are up more than 40%, both outstripping underlying share indexes.
+But since early April, dividend futures for 2021 on the S&P500 have bounced 26% SDAZ0 while those on the Euro STOXX 500 are up more than 40% FEXDc1, both outstripping underlying share indexes.

 The rebound is partly driven by a view that betting on company payouts is less volatile than buying shares outright.
 But many also reckon that dividend pricing had become excessively bearish, especially if gigantic global policy stimulus fuels a speedy economic recovery.